swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 programs that have been developed.
 The most common shell (and the one we will use) is called the Bourne-Again SHell (bash).
-Even if bash is not the default shell, it usually installed on most systems and can be started by typing "bash" in the terminal.
+Even if bash is not the default shell, it usually installed on most systems and can be started by typing `bash` in the terminal.
 Many commands, especially a lot of the basic ones, work across the various shells but many things are different.
 I recommend sticking with bash and learning it well.

+To open a terminal, just double click on the "Konsole" icon on the Desktop.

 # The Example: Manipulating Experimental Data Files

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing tests.
+To get the data for this test, you will need internet access.
+Just enter the
+command:

+    git clone git://github.com/thehackerwithin/UofCSCBC2012.git

+This will grab all of the data needed for this workshop from the internet.

 **Cochlear Implants**